eclipse-cyclonedds/cyclonedds/docs/manual/config/data-path-config.rst

 samples are dropped immediately following the reception of a sample or fragment of one.

 .. note::
-  When the receiving side drops a sample, Readers receive a *sample lost* notification included with the next delivered sample.
+  When the receiving side drops a sample, readers receive a *sample lost* notification included with the next delivered sample.
 This notification can be easily overlooked.
 Therefore, the only reliable way of determining whether samples have been dropped or not is by checking the logs.